These seasonal pumpkin breakfast pastries are great for a fall morning.

 Are you ready for fall and all of the pumpkin recipes that come with it?
 I am!
 These pumpkin breakfast pastries make a perfect fall inspired treat for a September morning.
 Even if it is still warm out, like it is in California.

 Homemade roasted pumpkin puree has so much more flavor than canned versions!
 But don’t worry – these still taste great with canned pumpkin as well.
 I hope that you have a fun time making these pumpkin breakfast pastries.
-If you try them, be sure to let me know how they turn out!
+If you try them, be sure to let me know how they turn out in the comments below!

 Pumpkin Breakfast Pastries